XML RSS

 This attempt to link Romans 1 and homosexuality, downplays the context of idolatry and wrongly makes lesbianism and homosexuality the focus of Paul’s argument.

-Cybele, a fertility goddess whose temple atop the Palatine Hill loomed over ancient Rome, was worshipped by Romans in the first century AD, when Paul wrote Romans.
+whose temple atop the Palatine Hill loomed over ancient Rome, was worshiped by Romans in the first century AD, when Paul wrote his epistle to the Romans.

 The shrine prostitution Paul describes is part and parcel of his larger argument about idolatry.

-In Romans 1, Paul's comments seem to echo the pseudepigraphal book Wisdom of Solomon, using a similar three part statement about Gentile idolatry.
+Romans 1 and homosexuality?
+No. In Romans 1, Paul's comments seem to echo the pseud-epigraphal book Wisdom of Solomon, using a similar three part statement about Gentile idolatry.
 Wisdom of Solomon was a well-known book in the first century so it fits historically that Paul would allude to something with which his Roman readers were familiar.

 “For the worshipping of idols not to be named is the beginning, the cause, and the end, of all evil.”
 Wisdom of Solomon 14:28.

+Idolatry and shrine prostitution, not homosexuality and lesbianism, are primarily what Paul addressed in Romans 1.
 Romans 1 and homosexuality?
 Paul grounds his Romans 1 argument in historical fact, describing what Christians witnessed every day in Rome, the idolatry and shrine prostitution which surrounded the worship of false gods.

-Idolatry, not homosexuality and not lesbianism, is the specific context of Paul's argument in Romans 1.
+of Paul's argument in Romans 1.

 Romans 1 and homosexuality?
-We must always be careful to read scripture in context instead of reading our modern cultural views into scriptures written thousands of years ago.
+We must always be careful to read scripture in context instead of reading our twenty first cultural views into scriptures written thousands of years ago.
+Too many Christians read their own presuppositions into scripture and attempt to make the Bible say something it does not say.
+The Romans 1 and homosexuality misinterpretation is a perfect example of that.

 When read in historical context and in the context of Paul's life experience, we come to a very different conclusion.
 Romans 1 is talking about shrine prostitution in worship of the fertility goddess.
 Shrine prostitution was practiced in Rome in the first century.